zunair-syed/Old_Personal_Website/README.md

 ##MY Personal Website##
 =======================

 ####Summary####
 I first programmed my first website in grade 10 at the age of 14 when I first learned HTML and CSS.
-Back then, HTML5 and CSS3 were not invented.
-However, I recently updated this website with HTML5 and some CSS3.
+I recently updated this website with HTML5 and some CSS3.

 ####This is my Current Website####
-This is my current website, so if you want to visit this, you can actually just click the link in my github profile or go here --> ece.uwaterloo.ca/~zu2syed
+This is currently my main website that features my hobbies, interests, projects, and a bunch of other things.
+Please visit my <a href="https://ece.uwaterloo.ca/~zu2syed/index.html" >Personal Wesbite</a>

 ####Some Problems####